-- 1) To which extent can the film be regarded as a work by Wodehouse? - 2) Which are the similarities/differences between the short story and the film? - 3) Is the short story based on the earlier condensations (Screen Romances or Movie Story magazine)?
+- 1) To which extent can the film be regarded as a work by Wodehouse? - 2) Which are the similarities/differences between the short story and the film? - 3) Is the short story based on the earlier condensations (Screen Romances or Movie Story Magazine)?

 In his excellent book "P. G. Wodehouse and Hollywood" Brian Taves devotes a chapter to this film and makes a very good and comprehensive comparison of the story in it with that of the novel.
-I have acquired a DVD with the film to be able to compare the film with the short story.
-Wodehouse gets credit in the film as screen-writer together with two other persons.
+I compare the short story with the DVD film I've got.
+Wodehouse gets credit in the film as screenwriter together with two other persons.
 Question 1) above can also be formulated: Which influence did Wodehouse really have on the screenplay and on the film?